 Plastic decking uses a variety of plastic materials, including polyethylene, polypropylene, and vinyl.
 It is lightweight and durable and, and many of the high-end brands can be styled to look like real wood decking.

-PVC and vinyl decking is made of 100% polyvinyl chloride.
+PVC and vinyl decking are made of 100% polyvinyl chloride.
 Vinyl excels when it comes to color selection, as it is easily customizable.

 Other common materials used for composite decking include: